cs205-group11/amazon-recommendation-system/index.md

 ## Data

 The raw dataset that we use for this project is the "Amazon Product Data" that was collected by Julian McAuley et al. from University of California, San Diego (UCSD) [1].
 We came across this dataset because it was used extensively in machine learning applications such as [2].
-This dataset contains 142.8 million product reviews, as well as the associated metadata from Amazon spannning May 1996 to July 2014.
+This dataset contains 142.8 million product reviews, as well as the associated metadata from Amazon spanning May 1996 to July 2014.
 Therefore, the size of this dataset is considerable (over 100 GB), and it is not practical to fit all the data on a single machine and to make useful recommendations.
 A sample review of this dataset is as follows:
 ```
 {
   "reviewerID": "A2SUAM1J3GNN3B",